 Our school features a recurring sequence of field trips that we call “Frassati Fridays.”
-Every two or three weeks, we take education outside the classroom, rotating between three different types of field trips:
+Every few weeks - about ten times over a school year - we take education outside the classroom, rotating between three different types of field trips:

 Adventures in the great outdoors, such as hiking, canoeing, foraging for edible plants, or an Outward Bound ropes course.